jacilynh/ECEA5340/.idea/week1.md

 Hi there.
 It's me J again.
 Let's discuss thermal sensors.
 Hey you you're falling asleep in my class?
 Don't fall asleep in my class.
 Nobody falls asleep in my class.

-Play video starting at ::15 and follow transcript0:15 There's four major types of thermal sensors, of which all but infrared sensors are commonly used in embedded systems.
+There's four major types of thermal sensors, of which all but infrared sensors are commonly used in embedded systems.
 A thermal couple consists of two wires of dissimilar metals joined at the heated end road junction and connected to circuitry at the other end.
 The voltage read by the circuitry is proportional to the temperature at the heated junction.
 Thermal couples can measure temperatures up to 1800°C. As such, they are very popular for metal and semiconductor fabrication.
 A resistance temperature detector or RTD for short, works under the simple principle that the resistance of metal increases as the temperature increases.
 And for platon, the most common metal used in RTDs, the relationship is nearly linear.
 Rtds can measure temperature up to 800°C. There are more precise and more stable than thermal couples.
 And as such they popular in the pharmaceutical and biotechnology industries, where processes must pass strict audits for accuracy and repeatability.

-Play video starting at :1:34 and follow transcript1:34 A thermistor is made of centered semiconductor or metal oxide particles.
+A thermistor is made of centered semiconductor or metal oxide particles.
 NTC thermistors exhibit a large decrease in electrical resistance for a relatively small increase in temperature.
 And even with the severe nonlinear charity, they are very accurate.
 Their small package size makes them ideal for measuring temperature in phones and computers.

-Play video starting at :2:6 and follow transcript2:06 An infrared sensor is the only non contact temperature sensor.
+An infrared sensor is the only non contact temperature sensor.
 As such it's excellent for measuring very high temperatures safely from afar.
 They are commonly used to measure temperatures in hostile environments.
 For example, firefighters use them to know if flames are burning behind a wall in a burning building.
 An infrared sensor calculates the surface temperature of an object from that objects emitted infrared energy.

-Play video starting at :2:42 and follow transcript2:42 Infrared sensors are normally packaged inside a handheld thermometer and not integrated directly into embedded systems.
+Infrared sensors are normally packaged inside a handheld thermometer and not integrated directly into embedded systems.
 For that reason, we won't be exploring these sensors in depth in this course.
 The technology used in thermal sensors determines its suitability for applications.

-Play video starting at :3:8 and follow transcript3:08 Each of the four types of thermal sensors has its limiting aspects.
+Each of the four types of thermal sensors has its limiting aspects.
 Thermal couples have the highest measurement range of any thermal sensors.
 If you need to measure temperatures at 1800°C, you have no choice but to use them.
 However, there are also subject to drifting over time as their metallurgy properties change with large numbers of thermal cycles.
 They need to be recalibrated yearly.

-Play video starting at :3:45 and follow transcript3:45 So if you have an application that doesn't need to measure such extreme temperatures, you might want to choose RTDs or thermistors.
+So if you have an application that doesn't need to measure such extreme temperatures, you might want to choose RTDs or thermistors.

-Play video starting at :3:58 and follow transcript3:58 RTDs have excellent accuracy and linearity.
+RTDs have excellent accuracy and linearity.
 They're stable over many years and there's new need for annual re calibrations.
 However, you need to provide an accurate current source for RTDs.
 You can measure temperatures only up to 800°C and you also need to use either a three or 4 wires reach RTD circuit in order to null out the effects of lead length on the resistance measurement.
 And more about that detail when we get to the videos about RTDs.

-Play video starting at :4:37 and follow transcript4:37 So if you're embedded system can't handle those details and you really don't need such high accuracy, try another way to measure temperature.
+So if you're embedded system can't handle those details and you really don't need such high accuracy, try another way to measure temperature.

-Play video starting at :4:49 and follow transcript4:49 Thermistors have similar attributes to RTDs, they're accurate, they're stable and they're really easy to package but they have messier limitations.
+Thermistors have similar attributes to RTDs, they're accurate, they're stable and they're really easy to package but they have messier limitations.
 They measure only up to 200°C and their high degree of nonlinear charity requires a boatload of programming in your embedded system to handle.
 So if you don't have extreme space limitations and you're not into firmware, RTDs might actually be better for you.

-Play video starting at :5:23 and follow transcript5:23 Infrared sensors can accurately measure extremely high surface temperatures of objects, but they have issues too.
+Infrared sensors can accurately measure extremely high surface temperatures of objects, but they have issues too.
 You need to know the emissivity of the surface accurately to get an accurate surface temperature.
 And when you point that infrared thermometer at that surface, you need to know that the surface you want to measure is fully contained within the field of view of the infrared lens.
 And that's not an obvious thing to determine if you're very far from an object.

-Play video starting at :6:2 and follow transcript6:02 Furthermore, what if you want to measure the temperature inside an object?
+Furthermore, what if you want to measure the temperature inside an object?
 That rules out infrared sensors completely.
 Let's recap, we discuss the four major types of thermal sensors describing their attributes, their limitations and reasons to select one over another in applications.
 In the next video, we'll take a deeper look at the technical specifications of thermistors.

 5: Thermistors: Basic Facts